 - Vaginal birth: This method usually has the shortest recovery time and best results in terms of breastfeeding and bonding with Baby.
 Many women are concerned about coping with pain, but you can address this prior to or during delivery with your healthcare provider.

 - Water birth: Giving birth in a tub of 90-100°F water can be a more relaxing and less painful delivery option.
 It can be facilitated in a home birth or hospital, and Baby’s heart rate will be monitored throughout the birthing process with a doppler device.
-Since he has been residing within the amniotic sac for nine months, it is fine for him to come out in or above the surface of the water and be pulled out immediately to start breathing.
+Since she has been residing within the amniotic sac for nine months, it is fine for her to come out in or above the surface of the water and be pulled out immediately to start breathing.
 ACOG states that immersion in water in the first part of labor can decrease pain or use of anesthesia, but advises against the second stage of labor and delivery under water.

 - Hypno birth: This method is mostly a coping mechanism for pain, since the technique helps with the breathing exercises and psychological effects of contractions.
 It can be done with a trained practitioner or be self-taught.